-I purchased a waterproof case for my iPhone as I wanted to get a vertical video on Instagram.
-While my new iPhone 8 is waterproof I didn’t want to take any chances in the lagoon since I wasn’t sure what the minerals would do to it.
+I purchased a waterproof case for my iPhone as I wanted to get some vertical video for Instagram.
+While my iPhone 8 was waterproof I didn’t want to take any chances in the lagoon since I wasn’t sure what the minerals would do to it.
 It was well worth it to me to purchase a $20 case to protect my $800 phone.
 In addition, the case came with a wrist strap to lessen the chance of me dropping it and losing it in the opaque water.

 I also took my GoPro Hero 6 — already waterproof without a case.
 I still wasn’t sure what the algae and minerals in the water would do to the camera, so while I didn’t mind it getting wet, I also didn’t want it floating around for 3 hours.

 To prevent this I got a small waterproof bag and took that with me into the lagoon.
 This way I was able to snap the shots I needed, then roll everything up in the bag and let it float along with us while we relaxed.
 There are also plenty of platforms and rock outcroppings you can set stuff on but I didn’t want to be tied to one spot the whole time.